ckaestne/seaibib/README.md

 Kleppmann, Martin. “[Designing data-intensive applications: The big ideas behind reliable, scalable, and maintainable systems](https://dataintensive.net/).”
 O'Reilly Media, Inc., 2017.

 > Excellent book about distributed and big data systems.
 Not directly related to machine learning, but covers fundamentals of data storage and data processing (batch, stream, ...) at scale.
 Excellent discussion of principles and tradeoffs.

+Strubell, Emma, Ananya Ganesh, and Andrew McCallum. "[Energy and Policy Considerations for Deep Learning in NLP](https://arxiv.org/pdf/1906.02243.pdf)."
+In *Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics*, pp. 3645-3650.
+2019.

+> Short paper illustrating very clearly the computation cost and environmental impact of training deep neural networks (esp. with hyperparameter optimization).
+Makes a strong argument that these costs should be considered when designing models or systems.

 ## Others with notes